learn-static/hist-320/content/6-includes.md

 ### Now try it yourself

 1. In your GitHub repository, locate and click on the "pages" folder.
-2. Inside the "pages" folder, click on the file titled "essay-01.md."
+2. Inside the "pages" folder, click on the file titled `essay-01.md`.
 Then select the pencil button in the top right corner of the `essay-01.md` file to open editing mode.
-3. Locate the sentences you wrote last week to describe your topic graph.
+3. Locate the sentences you wrote last week that describe your topic graph.
-4. At the end of one of those sentences, add `[^1]`.
+4. At the end of one of those sentences (doesn't matter which sentence, this is just for practice), add `[^1]`.
 5. Scroll to the bottom of the `essay-01.md` file.
 6. At the bottom of the file, add a heading 2 with the title "Notes," like this: `## Notes` (you may already have `## Notes` in your essay file.
 If it's already there, just ignore this step!).
-7. Two lines below the `## Notes` heading, add this citation: `[^1]: John D’Agata, ed., *The Making of the American Essay* (Minneapolis: Graywolf Press, 2016), 19–20.`
+7. Two lines below the `## Notes` heading, paste this citation: `[^1]: John D’Agata, ed., *The Making of the American Essay* (Minneapolis: Graywolf Press, 2016), 19–20.`
 8. Notice the asterisks in the middle of that citation?
 Remember, they make the text look italicized on the front end of your webpage.
 You'll probably use asterisks quite a bit in your citations, for book titles and journal titles!
 9. Scroll down to the bottom of the file and type a commit message into the "Commit changes" text box.
 10. Click the green "Commit changes" button to save your changes.